svaarala/duktape/doc/memory-management.rst

     pass, including running finalizers.

 * Finalizers are executed after the sweep phase to ensure that finalizers have as much available memory as possible.
-While finalizers execute outside the mark-and-sweep algorithm (since Duktape 2.1), mark-and-sweep is explicitly prevented during finalization because it may cause incorrect rescue/free decisions when the finalize_list is only partially processed.
-  As a result, no memory can be reclaimed while the finalize_list is being processed.
-This is probably a very minor issue in practice.
+Since Duktape 2.1 mark-and-sweep runs outside the mark-and-sweep algorithm, and mark-and-sweep may run while finalizers are being processed, with the limitation that rescue decisions are postponed until finalize_list is empty.

 * The sweep phase is divided into two separate scans: one to adjust refcounts and one to actually free the objects.
 If these were performed in a single